kangarko/Protect/README.md

 * X-rayers and other unwished ways to obtain high amount of rare materials quickly.
 * Unbalanced or poorly setup server economy.

-You are welcome to read the **[Confiscate Wikipedia](https://github.com/kangarko/Protect/wiki)**, where you will find tons of information about installing, configuring and using this plugin.
+You are welcome to read the **[Protect Wikipedia](https://github.com/kangarko/Protect/wiki)**, where you will find tons of information about installing, configuring and using this plugin.

 If you have any **questions or bugs to report**, try seeing if [those can be resolved quickly](https://github.com/kangarko/Protect/wiki/Common-Issues) by yourself.
 If that does not help, you are welcome to **file an issue**.
 Please read the [Getting Help the Best Way](https://github.com/kangarko/Protect/wiki/Getting-Help-the-Right-Way) page to obtain help as quickly as possible.